Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/testHarness/README.txt

 Description
 ===========
-This part of the repository is for OpenFOAM test harnesses.
+This part of the repository is for FOAM test harnesses.

 Directory Structure
 ===================

-OpenFOAM            : CMake/CTest scripts for compilation and execution test harness for OpenFOAM.
-OpenFOAM/1.6-ext    : Test harness for OpenFOAM version 1.6-ext.
-See the file OpenFOAM/1.6-ext/README.txt for more information
+FOAM            : CMake/CTest scripts for compilation and execution test harness for FOAM. foam-extend-3.0    : Test harness for foam-extend version 3.0.
+See the file foam-extend-3.0/README.txt for more information

-OSIG                : CMake/CTest scripts for OpenFOAM Special Interest Group (OSIG) test harness OSIG/TurboMachinery : Test harness for the TurboMachinery OSIG.
+OSIG                : CMake/CTest scripts for FOAM Special Interest Group (OSIG) test harness OSIG/TurboMachinery : Test harness for the TurboMachinery OSIG.
 See the file OSIG/Turbomachinery/README.txt for more information.